Get Started with Frontline EducationRequest a Demo

 We know, of course, that it’s far more complex than that – a myriad of factors determine what doors are open to students.
 Everything from family life to school funding to systemic racial issues all play a role in determining who does and doesn’t go on to achieve that sparkly American dream.

-That’s why Frontline’s podcast, Field Trip, released a short series on equity in January and February.
-Three episodes, three educators, three stories about working for equity in schools.
+That’s why Frontline’s podcast, Field Trip, released a short series on equity.
+Four episodes, four educators, four stories about working for equity in schools.
 I hope you enjoy them.

 Part 1: One District, Two Communities

 How does a district strive for equity when it serves two distinct, racially diverse communities?